jessxwu/jessxwu.github.io/_posts/2020-05-15-do-your-best.md

 comments: true
 tags: sessionswithstu music relationships loneliness
 ---
+Just a quick lil thing I wrote inspired by the lyrics of "Do Your Best" by John Maus.
+Little bit dark.
+<br><br>

 Someone’s alone in the city tonight.
 Reach out your hands to the one alone tonight.